-Dividends to common stockholders are recorded as payable on the declaration date.
+Dividends to common stockholders are recorded on the ex-dividend date.
 The amount to be paid out as a dividend is determined by the Board.
 Net capital gains, if any, are generally distributed at least annually, although we may decide to retain such capital gains for reinvestment.

-The Company has adopted an "opt out" dividend reinvestment plan for common stockholders.
-As a result, if the Company declares a cash dividend or other distribution, each stockholder that has not "opted out" of the dividend reinvestment plan will have its dividends automatically reinvested in additional shares of the Company's common stock rather than receiving cash dividends.
+We have adopted an "opt out" dividend reinvestment plan for our common stockholders.
+As a result, if we declare a cash dividend or other distribution, each stockholder that has not "opted out" of our dividend reinvestment plan will have its dividends automatically reinvested in additional shares of our common stock rather than receiving cash dividends.
 Stockholders who receive distributions in the form of shares of common stock will be subject to the same federal, state and local tax consequences as if they received cash distributions.